Whether you’re getting a new air conditioner or wanting to maximize your current one, getting it level is important.

 - Rust and mold.

-- Damaged coils, which won’t be able to get rid of heat as efficiently.
+- Damaged coils, which won’t be able to exhaust heat as efficiently.

 - More expensive energy costs due to less efficient cooling.

-3. More Wear and Tear
+3. More Severe Wear and Tear

-If your air conditioner isn’t level, it might vibrate more than normal.
-This can cause obnoxious sounds when running and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate more than normal.
+This can cause obnoxious noises when running and even require air conditioning repair.

-Too much vibration can:
+Too much vibration could:

-- Place more strain on parts and wear them out quicker.
+- Put more strain on parts and wear them out quicker.

-- Shake loose refrigerant lines and create an expensive refrigerant leak.
+- Shake loose refrigerant lines and cause a costly refrigerant leak.

-- Make your air conditioner sink even more.
+- Make your air conditioner sink further.

 - Eventually wear out your air conditioner much faster.

-If you think your air conditioner is sinking and creating problems, give Vogts Heating & Air a call at 208-621-0129.
+If you think your air conditioner is sinking and causing problems, give Vogts Heating & Air a call at 208-621-0129.
 We’ll inspect your air conditioner for any damage and then determine the best way to level it.